Giancarlo Stanton Preview, Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- The Astros have the seventh-ranked team ERA across all league pitching staffs (3.92).
+- The Astros have a 3.93 team ERA that ranks eighth across all league pitching staffs.

-- Astros pitchers combine to give up 163 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- Astros pitchers combine to allow 167 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- In his last appearance on Sunday, the right-hander threw five scoreless innings against the Detroit Tigers while surrendering two hits.
+- In his most recent appearance on Saturday, the right-hander went five innings against the Detroit Tigers, allowing two earned runs while surrendering four hits.

-- The 40-year-old has amassed a 3.06 ERA and 8 strikeouts per nine innings in 21 games this season, while giving up a batting average of .227 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.